codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 </Tabs>

 Display the response to the customer and allow them to select the account.
-Store the returned `id` and use it as the borrower's `accountId` in future operations.
+Store the returned bank account as `borrowersBankAccount` and use it to access properties on the borrower's bank account in future operations.

 Next, create a new bank account that will act as a virtual bank account for your lending activity: